 Canned poppy seed filling is available in markets in Eastern Europe, but the best flavor is achieved by grinding one’s own in a grinder specially made for poppy seeds.
 Try one of these poppy seed recipes.

 Before you get started, make sure you have the right tools for working with poppy seeds.
-Old-fashioned, hand-cranked poppy seed... grinders are the best to use to turn poppy seeds into the paste necessary for so many Eastern European recipes.
+An old-fashioned, hand-cranked poppy seed grinder is the best to use to turn poppy seeds into the paste necessary for so many Eastern European recipes.
 Most electric seed grinders just don't do the trick of releasing the oils from the poppy seeds the way a manual mill does.

-Poppy seed roll or poppy seed strudel is popular in many Slavic and Balkan countries.
-In Poland, it's known as makowiec, while in Hungary, it's known as mákos beigli.
-In Croatia, it's called makovnjaca, Slovaks say makovník, and Lithuanians call it pyragas su aguonomis.
+Poppy seed roll or poppy seed strudel are popular in many Slavic and Balkan countries.
 This dessert, which is popular at Christmastime and for other holidays, is made by rolling a sweet yeast-raised dough around poppy seed paste, which may or may not contain raisins.
-Some recipes call for a flat icing... on top, while others are served plain.
-And for those who can't digest wheat flour, here is a Gluten-Free Poppy Seed Roll Recipe.
+Some recipes call for a flat icing on top, while others are served plain.
+For those who can't digest wheat flour, gluten-free poppy seed rolls are good alternatives.

-Noodles with poppyseeds is typically one of the traditional dishes served for Slavic Christmas Eve dinner like Polish wigilia.
+Noodles with poppyseeds are typically one of the traditional dishes served for Slavic Christmas Eve dinner like Polish wigilia.
 Recipes vary by region and by country.
 Some add nuts, candied orange peel, or raisins but one thing that seems to remain constant is that homemade noodles are used.
 This dish is often a substitute for kutia (cooked wheat pudding, see below).
-In Polish, poppy seeds with noodles is known as kluski z makiem and Slovaks call it rezance s makom.
+In Polish, poppy seeds with noodles are known as kluski z makiem and Slovaks call them rezance s makom.

 Yeast bread balls known variously as bobalki, bobalky, babalki and babalky are baked balls of dough.
 They can be served sweet with ground poppy seeds and honey, or savory with sauerkraut and onion.
-They are a favorite for Slovak, Carpatho-Rusyn and Ukrainian Christmas Eve supper and during Lent, but these light and airy balls of dough are delicious any time of year.Continue to 5 of 7 below.
+Poppy seeds and bread ball recipes are a favorite for Slovak, Carpatho-Rusyn, and Ukrainian Christmas Eve supper and during Lent, but these light and airy balls of dough are delicious any time of year.Continue to 5 of 6 below.

-Kutia Wigilijna, or Christmas Cooked Wheat Pudding, consisting of whole or cracked wheat (rice for the aristocracy!), honey and nuts (and sometimes raisins, poppyseeds and cream) is typically the first course served at the Polish Christmas Eve dinner known as wigilia.
+Kutia Wigilijna, or poppy seed cooked wheat pudding, consisting of whole or cracked wheat (rice for the aristocracy!), honey and nuts (and sometimes raisins, poppy seeds, and cream) is typically the first course served at the Polish Christmas Eve dinner known as wigilia.